graphhopper/geocoder-converter/README.md

 The geocoding converter supports the following additional Gisgraphy parameters, please consult the Gisgraphy documentation to find out more details about the parameter:
 - `radius`: radius in meter to do search in a bounding circle
 - `country`: an iso-3166-2 country code (e.g : DE) filter the results to the specify country code
-- `autocomplete`: true or false. wether we do an search for auto-completion.
+- `autocomplete`- boolean: if true, the search is optimized for autocompletion, if false the geocoder will try to find exact matches.
 Autocomplete is not available for reverse queries.

 **Gisgraphy does not support the locale parameter**